meritpointpathways-beep/meritpoint3/index.md

 ---
 layout: home
 title: Home
-landing-title: "MeritPoint Pathways"
+landing-title: "Plan Your Education & Career with Confidence"
-description: "Free consultation for education planning, government funding & loans, and career pathways all over the World."
+description: "Free consultation • No upfront fees • Clear guidance for programs and OSAP"
 image: null
 author: null
 show_tile: false
 ---

-Thinking about going back to school, switching careers, or upgrading your skills — but unsure where to start?
+Thinking about going back to school, switching careers, or upgrading your skills — but unsure where to begin?

-At **MeritPoint Pathways**, we help you choose the right program, understand your funding options (including **OSAP**, **BetterJobOntario**), and build a clear plan from today to your next step.

-**How we can help**
+At **MeritPoint Pathways**, we provide clear, honest guidance to help you make informed decisions about education, funding, and career direction — before you commit to anything.

+We support:
+- Students exploring new programs
+- Career switchers and workforce re-entry
+- Individuals seeking funding clarity through **OSAP and education loans**
+- Employers looking to plan training (Sepcific or through hiring pathways) and Outsource services.

+Our approach is simple:
+**Understand your goal → explain your options → help you plan next steps clearly.**

+Start with a **free consultation** and get clarity on:
-- Program selection and career pathway guidance
+- Program and career pathways
-- OSAP application support (clear, step-by-step)
-- Planning around tuition, books, supplies, and possible living support (varies by eligibility)
+- Funding, tuition, and cost planning

-**Start with a free consultation**
-📞 437-882-3664 • ✉️ info@meritpoint.ca • 🌐 WWW.MeritPoint.ca
+- Timelines, eligibility, and practical next steps
+- Employers: Hiring steps, talents pools & Outsourcing

+📞 **437-882-3664**
+✉️ **info@meritpoint.ca**